Dehghanni/Teofl/writing.md

 * **Teamwork**
   * The importance of teamwork is essential in today's multidisciplinary world.
 In this day and age, most of the projects/jobs involve interacting with others that are not even in the same line of profession.
 The need for effective teamwork is critical for any business.
   * Teamwork enables the members to split an enormously mammoth task into simpler ones -> every person develops specialized skills and avoids multitasking, therefore there would be the best person for each task that can accomplish it in a more excellent way, and the work will not be daunting and wearing anymore. -> lead to better productivity, more efficacy, reduced costs, greater profitability, and many other benefits.
   * Teammates observe and depend on the quality of each other's work.
-When one team member's performance declines, others have the knowledge and motivation to help them improve. -\&gt; smoother and looser structure, convivial and cordial atmosphere -\&gt;
+When one team member's performance declines, others have the knowledge and motivation to help them improve. -> smoother and looser structure, convivial and cordial atmosphere ->
 * **pay fee to drive in busy streets**
   * decrease \# of cars that produce prodigious amounts of GH gases signfcl – not reasonable to pay – encourage public transportation – reduce the pollution
-  * use the revenue -\&gt; incentives for green activity, establish recycling companies
+  * use the revenue -> incentives for green activity, establish recycling companies
 * **secure job low pay or high salary not secure**
   * each of these cut both ways.
   * A secure job with a guaranteed monthly paycheck consistent, afford opp to make master plan rather than living in a haphazard way or being in a precarious position, reduce anxiety and facilitate control, life-long desires,